Dear Loyola Community Member,

 - To be completely transparent: By coming to Loyola’s campuses, you indicate your acceptance of the risk that you could contract COVID-19.

-- Regardless of how the Spring 2021 semester begins and proceeds (e.g., fully on-campus, a combination of on-campus and remote experience, entirely remote), tuition and fees will remain the same.
-These payments are in exchange for learning, academic credits, and certain services that will be provided on campus, in a hybrid environment, or entirely remotely.
-As we did for the Spring 2020 and Fall 2020 semesters, room and board charges would be refunded in certain circumstances if on-campus learning/living is suspended.
-In addition, the University is offering students a two-week grace period on room and board beginning after the conclusion of the Campus Arrival Restriction Period (CARP).
-If students voluntarily decide during those two weeks that they want to move home and continue instruction remotely, we will refund their room and board expenses for the semester.
+- Regardless of how the academic year begins and proceeds (e.g., fully on-campus, a combination of on-campus and remote experience, entirely remote), tuition and fees will remain the same.
+These payments are in exchange for learning, academic credits, and certain services that are provided by Loyola faculty, staff, and administrators.
+Room and board charges would be refunded in certain circumstances if on-campus learning/living were suspended.